Elisabeth of Valois: Queen of Spain

-Elisabeth married Philip II of Spain in 1559.
+Elisabeth married Philip II of Spain on the 22nd of June 1559.
 Originally married via proxy at Notre Dame (with the Duke of Alba standing in for Philip) prior to leaving France, the actual ceremony took place in Guadalajara, Spain, upon her arrival.
-The marriage was a result of the Peace of Cateau Cambrésis (1559).
+The marriage was a result of the Peace of Cateau-Cambrésis (1559).
 His second wife, Mary I of England, had recently died, making Elisabeth of Valois Philip's third wife.
+Elisabeth's paternal aunt Margaret was also betrothed as part of the peace treaty with the duke of Savoy.